goFrendiAsgard/No-CMS/readme.rst

 ###################
 * goFrendiAsgard <-- The one who make Neo-CMS based on already exists plugins, that's me :D
 * EllisLab <-- A company who make codeIgniter and make it available for free.
 There is no Neo-CMS without codeIgniter
-* WanWizard <-- The one who make HMVC plugin.
+* wiredesignz <-- The one who make HMVC plugin.
 The plugin he made allowed me to make separation between modules
 * Phil Sturgeon <-- The one who make Phil Sturgeon's template.
 The plugin he made allowed me to make separation between layouts
 * John Skoumbourdis <-- The one who make groceryCRUD.
 It boost the development of Neo-CMS by provide very easy CRUD
 * Wahyu Eka Putra <-- The one who reports bug(s)